COSC3020/reverse-insertion-sort-Kodoka/README.md

 must move right.
 5 is greater than 3, so it must move right, then 4 is greater
 than 3, so it must move right as well...

-So we have a best case, a worst case, a secret third case: average.
-What you're
+So we have a best case, a worst case, and a secret third case: average; what you're
 likely to see when you're not dealing with perfectly sorted/reverse sorted arrays.
 This looks something like [4, 1, 3, 5, 2].
+During each successive addition of an
+element to the sorted portion of the array, each element will be compared to
+somewhere between one element, verifying that it is in the proper position, or
+every element in the currently sorted portion, indicating it needed to be moved
+from it's initial position, all the way to the start of the array.

+First 4 is trivially sorted.
+Our sorted portion of the array is [4].

+Then we compare 4 and 1.
+1 is smaller, so it gets moved to the left.
+Our sorted
+portion of the array is [1, 4].
+This took 1 comparison.

+Then we compare 3 and 4.
+3 is smaller, so it get's moved to the left.
+Then we
+compare 3 and 1.
+1 is smaller, sort 3 and 1 don't swap.
+Our sorted portion of the
+array is [1, 3, 4].

+This process will continue until the full array is sorted.
+When dealing with
+randomly ordered elements, every i-th element, those itterated over by the outer
+for loop, should, on average, be located halfway through the sorted portion of the
+array.
+Any individual element could be located at i-1, i-2, i-3, etc.

+## Average Case Scenario

+First element - Trivially sorted, no comparisons necessary.
+Second element - There is 1 element in the sorted portion, at minimum and
+maximum, this requires 1 comparison.
+Third element - There is 2 elements in the sorted portion, at minimum this
+requires 1 comparison, and at maximum this requres 2 comparisons.
+Fourth element - There is 3 elements in the sorted portion, at minimum this
+takes 1 comparison, and at maximum this requires 3 comparisons.

+For the i-th element, the worse case requires i-1 comparisons.
+When dealing with
+randomly ordered elements, each location is equally likely as the i-th element's
+proper location, requiring as little as 1 comparison, to a maximum of i-1 comparisons
+with each number of comparisons being equally likely, leading the average number of
+comparison necessary to be the sum of possibilities divided by the number of
+possibilities, or $frac{(1+2+3+...+(i-1))}{(i-1)}$